 How can you move through your day-to-day tasks with inspired action, all while keeping in mind the broader vision you have for your life?

-Here are 7 ideas for keeping your long-term vision in mind on a daily basis:
+Here are 7 ideas for keeping your long-term goals in mind on a daily basis:

-It’s all about cultivating balance: enjoying the present moment, being grateful for where you are, and yet still feeling inspired and excited about your future.
+It’s all about cultivating balance: enjoying the present moment, being grateful for where you are, and yet still feeling inspired and excited about your future and your long-term goals.
 Remember, the thing you seek is seeking you.

 If you liked this post, read more just like it on a regular basis!
 Subscribe to my updates.